vijaypatil/mithril-notes/README.md

-### My Tech Notes - A Mithril based notes editor
+### A Journal editor built using Mithril

-> A notes taking app, based on Mithril.
+> The intent is to manage dev notes.

 ### Runtime environment setup
 ```bash